-Also, you want to make sure you make use of all the study materials provided to pass first time, as retests, even for NSCA members, are expensive!
+Also, you want to make sure you use all the study materials provided to pass first time, as retests, even for NSCA members, are expensive!

 Check out my full review on the NSCA certification here.

-Another excellent strength and conditioning certification is the Performance Enhancement Specialist (PES) from NASM.
+Another excellent strength and conditioning certification is NASM’s Performance Enhancement Specialist (PES).
 And it ties in nicely if you are a CPT looking to move into strength and conditioning coaching.

-That’s because it makes use of the NASM’s OPT model, a core concept in the CPT certification.
+That’s because it uses the NASM’s OPT model, a core concept in the CPT certification.
 In fact, this certification was created from the OPT model.

-This model is one of the best ways to help keep clients (for a CPT) and athletes (for a PES) on a continual upward progression in a safe, efficient manner.
-To sign up for this accreditation, there are a number of prerequisites.
+This model is one of the best ways to help keep clients (for a CPT) and athletes (for a PES) on a continual upward progression safely and efficiently.
+To sign up for this accreditation, there are several prerequisites.

-- You either have to be a NASM certified-CPT or hold a similar certification from the DEAC or NCCA.
+- You must be a NASM certified-CPT or hold a similar certification from the DEAC or NCCA.

 - You have a 4-year college degree

 - You are legally licensed as a massage therapist